matheus3pires/CRUD-JAVA-SPRING/README.md

 # Simple CRUD
 This repository contains a simple CRUD project built using Java Spring.
-The aim of this repository is to practice and share how you can build all CRUD Methods using Java Spring.
+The aim of this repository is to practice and share how build all CRUD Methods using Java Spring.

-This project was build during a [live in my Youtube Channel](https://www.youtube.com/watch?v=tP6wtEaCnSI).

 ## Table of Contents